The date is set. The venue is booked. Now you just need to get people to show up. Worried? Maybe a little? Don’t be.

 Show a clickable image of a speaker interview video in the email.
 Video thumbnails in emails can improve clickthrough rates.

-If you have positive feedback from previous events or credentials for the speakers, use them as a quotes in your emails and on the website.
+If you have positive feedback from previous events or credentials for the speakers, use them as quotes in your emails and on the website.

 Plan to send an event marketing email several times.
 For large events, email once months in advance to announce the speaker lineup and to announce early-bird registration discounts.